coffeeNtv/SAMamba/README.md

 mamba-ssm==1.2.0.post1
 ``````

-We also provide a requirement.txt file for you to track the version of each package :)  (It is quite redundant though)
+We also provide a requirement.txt file for you to track the version of each package.

-You could also build the environment from [CMAT](https://github.com/FT-ZHOU-ZZZ/CMTA/tree/main) and [MOTcat](https://github.com/Innse/MOTCat/tree/main).
-With two additional packages from [Mamba](https://github.com/state-spaces/mamba):
+You could also build the environment from [CMAT](https://github.com/FT-ZHOU-ZZZ/CMTA/tree/main) and [MOTcat](https://github.com/Innse/MOTCat/tree/main), with two additional packages from [Mamba](https://github.com/state-spaces/mamba):

 ``````
 pip install mamba-ssm